thi-ng/umbrella/packages/malloc/README.md

 if successful.
 Only previously allocated addresses or views created by this instance can be freed and its the user's responsibility to not use the freed address or view after this call.

+### `freeAll()`

+Frees all allocated blocks, essentially resets the pool.
+This is useful when using a `MemPool` for temporary object allocation within a function and then calling this method before returning.
+This is also much cheaper than individually freeing the blocks.

+### `release()`

+This completely destroys all internal pool references & state and should only be used when the pool is no longer needed.
+The pool is unusable afterwards.
+If there're no other external references to the pool's underlying `ArrayBuffer`, then it will also be garbage collected soon after.

 ### `stats()`